YTomar79/calibration-aware-rl-routing/README.md

-# Calibration-Aware Reinforcement Learning for Quantum Circuit Routing
+# Graph Reinforcement Learning for Calibration-Aware Quantum Circuit Routing

-A reinforcement-learning router that maps logical quantum circuits onto noisy hardware coupling graphs using device calibration data.
-A PPO policy is trained to insert SWAP operations that respect connectivity while maximizing the exact fidelity of the compiled circuit under a realistic noise model, and is evaluated against strong SABRE-based baselines.
+This repo contains the code, raw CSVs, and results for "Graph Reinforcement Learning for Calibration-Aware Quantum Circuit Routing" (arXiv:2606.12816v3).
+Submitted to QCE AI4QC Workshop 2026.

 ## Results